freels/haskell-project/README.md

 there's `rake test` or `rake spec`, with Scala there's `sbt test`.
 The current state of Haskell seems to be different with every project.

-For now, the best one-liner seems to be:
+For now, the best one-liner seems to be

     $ cabal-dev install --enable-tests

 Additionally, cabal-dev's ghci wrapper is nice.
-Start up ghci with:
+Start up ghci with

     $ cabal-dev ghci